James-alderson/JavaScript-Projects/README.md

 - Install [Node.js](https://nodejs.org/en/).
 - Run `npm install`.

-- Run `gulp`.
+##### Work by Gulp
-- Make any changes or development in the 'src' directory, Then run `gulp` to apply the final changes.
+- Enter the `gulp` command to apply the final changes.
-- You can create a localhost by running `gulp bs` to see the changes in momentary.
+- You can create a localhost by entering `gulp bs` command to see the changes in momentary.
+- Gulp features are used in this project:
+  - Add vendor prefixes and minify css file.
+  - Cache Busting operation.
+  - Create browserSync.

 ## Author